Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Experiments

 Given a trained autoencoder, and the aforementioned complete streamline data, the experiments were completed as follows: \begin{enumerate} \item For each bundle, a set of streamlines is selected randomly to serve as the seeds in the latent space.
-The ratio of the selected streamlines is varied in the set $P = \;$\{\numlist[list-separator={,},list-final-separator={,}]{3;5;10;100}\}{\percent} for the ``Fiber Cup'' and ISMRM 2015 Tractography Challenge dataset to test the generative tractography procedure under different hard-to-track conditions across all bundles.
-All available test set streamlines ($P = 100${\percent}) are used as seeds in the HCP and BIL\&GIN callosal homotopic dataset experiments. \item New streamline candidates are generated from the latent space using the rejection sampling algorithm. \item The generated latent samples are decoded and are accepted/rejected using an anatomical plausibility evaluation framework. \end{enumerate}
+The ratio of the selected streamlines is varied in the set $P = \;$\{\numlist[list-separator={,},list-final-separator={,}]{3;5;10;100}\}{\percent} for the ``Fiber Cup'' and ISMRM 2015 Tractography Challenge datasets to test the generative tractography procedure under different hard-to-track conditions across all bundles.
+Due to the low streamline availability, all available test set streamlines ($P = 100${\percent}) are used as seeds in the BIL\&GIN callosal homotopic dataset experiment.
+For TractoInferno, the number of seed streamlines is fixed to $S = 1000$ for each bundle (see section \ref{subsubsec:tractoinferno_considerations} for details). \item New streamline candidates are generated from the latent space using the rejection sampling algorithm. \item The generated latent samples are decoded and are accepted/rejected using an anatomical plausibility evaluation framework. \end{enumerate}

 The numerical measures used to grade the white matter spatial coverage improvement offered by GESTA are described in section \ref{subsec:wm_coverage_quantification}.